DavidCardaronella/China-s-Place-in-Liberal-Internationalism/README.md

 ## Notes
 * I used R version 2025.09.2+418
-* I used a network analysis using ggraph to visualize the voting similarity between nations
+* I used a network analysis with ggraph to visualize the voting similarity between nations